 Claims against state and city transportation authorities are subject to a different statute of limitations.
 Before taking legal action, you’ll have to file a notice of claim with the City of Tampa within three years of the accident.
 If the state of Florida was responsible for maintaining the road, you’ll have three years to file a notice of claim with the Florida Department of Transportation.

-Victims still have four years to file an accident lawsuit.
-However, if you fail to file the initial notice of claim with the government, you’ll forfeit your right to sue.
+If you fail to file the initial notice of claim with the government, you’ll forfeit your right to sue.

 The government transportation authorities will require detailed evidence to support your claim.
 They also have the right to request additional evidence after your original notice is submitted.
 It’s always a good idea to get started as quickly as possible in these accident cases.

 Our experienced car accident attorneys in Tampa can ensure you satisfy the complex procedural requirements that apply to a road defects claim.
 Just give us a call today for a free case evaluation.

 Contact A Tampa Auto Accident Attorney if You Were Injured by Road Defects in Tampa, FL

 Road defects can cause serious injuries.
 If you’re struggling after an accident caused by road defects in Tampa, FL, call an experienced car accident lawyer at Roman Austin Personal Injury Lawyers today.
 We’ll set up a free consultation so that you can learn more about the benefits of establishing an attorney-client relationship.